 Investors should be aware that these exclusions reduce the investment universe and prevent the subfund from benefiting from any potential returns from these issuers.

-HSBC Asset Management's responsible investment policies applied by HSBC Global Asset Management (France) are available on the management company's website at
+HSBC Asset Management's responsible investment policies are available on the management company's website at www.assetmanagement.hsbc.fr.